ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

 The trials included in this meta-analysis were identical to those included in the prior meta-analysis.
 The new data here was the prevalence ratios separated by high and low burden regions.

+In generating the wasting transition data from the prevalence ratios, we encountered a few limitations:

+- The upper bound of the prevalence ratio for low burden regions was greater than 1.
+This would imply that SQ-LNS has a negative impact.
+For our model, we set the upper limit to be exactly 1, indicating no impact.
+- For the lower bounds, sometimes the limits were lower than could be acheived in our nanosim.
+In these cases, we do not hit the prevalence ratio at 10 months.
+We reach the prevalence ratio later, or in some cases approach it without fully acheiving it.
+We believe this is a reasonable limitation.

 Wasting
 ~~~~~~~